MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 ## Connecting to Network Servers

-Other computers on the rockefeller network are hidden from view in the file-explorer, but still accessable:
+Computers on the Rockefeller network (with network discoverability turned on) can be accessed as follows:

 ```{figure} ../_images/rdp_access_other_server.png
 ```